fastlane-old/snapshot/README.md

 ## Determine language

-To detect the currently used localization in your tests, use the following code
+To detect the currently used localization in your tests, use the following code:

 ```javascript
 You can access the language using the `deviceLanguage` variable.